Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 KAN [1] is a new neural network architecture that replaces linear weights on nodes with learnable univariate functions on edges, these functions can be parameterized by B-Splines.
 This architecture is inspired by the Kolmogorov–Arnold representation theorem, which states that any multivariate continuous function can be represented as a sum of univariate functions.
 The authors of KAN proposed that unlike traditional MLPs with fixed activation functions, KANs' learnable spline-based activations on edges enable local parameter updates that should provide robustness against catastrophic forgetting.
 The theoretical basis was that KANs update parameters more locally and sparsely, which should prevent previously learned information from being overwritten during training on new tasks.
 However, this comes at a computational cost: B-spline KANs are typically much slower to train than MLPs, and larger models become impractical.
 This limitation was acknowledged by the original authors themselves: Liu et al. noted that "the biggest bottleneck of KANs lies in its slow training.
 KANs are usually 10x slower than MLPs."
-After introducing KANs, There has been efficient variants (SineKAN [7], ReLU-KAN [10], Efficient-KAN [11], and others) that recover computational efficiency to some extent while preserving the advantages.
+After introducing KANs, There have been efficient variants (SineKAN [7], ReLU-KAN [10], Efficient-KAN [11], and others) that recover computational efficiency to some extent while preserving the advantages.
 In this work we bring back learnable B-spline activations functions to MLPs and examine sharing a **single** learnable B-spline activation function **per layer** in MLPs.
 This design choice dramatically reduces the number of learnable parameters while hopefully preserving the continual learning advantages of B-splines in neural networks.

 ---